Ether1Project/ethofs-sdk/README.md

             size: (this is how large (in bytes) the content pinned is),
             user_id: (this is your user id for ethoFS),
             date_pinned: (This is the timestamp for when this content was pinned - represented in ISO 8601 format),
-            date_unpinned: (This is the timestamp for when this content was unpinned (if null, then you still have the content pinned on Pinata),
+            date_unpinned: (This is the timestamp for when this content was unpinned (if null, then you still have the content pinned on ethoFS),
             metadata: {
                 name: (this will be the name of the file originally upuloaded, or the custom name you set),
                 keyvalues: {